alter5/UVAConnect/README.md

 Tech Stack:
 - The frontend and backend uses Django with Bootstrap
-- The spaCy AI library is used to compare profiles and generate a match score
+- The spaCy AI library is used to compare student profiles and generate a match score
 - WebSocket is used for the website's chat feature

 ## Directions